pga03/docs-first-discovery/src/documents/customPreview.md

 ![Spanish Language text for the example Preview is now displaying.](images/customPreview7.png)

-Now let’s do the same thing for the French language preference.
+Now let's do the same thing for the French language preference.

 __STEP 3: Create a new file__ in __src/messages__ called __examplePreview_fr-FR.json__ and __copy the following__ code into it.
 (This is a __translated version__ of the English one).